In this guide, I want to show you 18 easy ways to smash your English speaking!

 Listen to your favourite English songs and sing out loud.

 You can use great apps for learning English.

-If talking to an English speaker record them using the mic.
+If talking to an English speaker, record them using the recording app on your phone.

 Maybe they say something in English and introduce a new word or phrase to you.
 Ask if you can record them saying the word or phrase and explain what it means in English.

 You can play it back at your convenience and learn new words and phrases.

 Another thing you can do is to record your English lessons.
 Then play them back at your leisure.

 The trick is to make use of the apps on your phone in a smart way.
 Instead of just using it for trivial things we can use it to learn English.

 When English students want to improve their spoken English, the first thing they think of doing is joining an English class.